How Taylor Swift's Songs Secretly Reveal Your Attachment Style, According to Science

 Had a fight with your boyfriend?
 Plays "You're Losing Me".
 Had a quick fling and felt heartbroken?
 Plays "august".

-Recent psychological research suggests that the songs we connect with most might not only reflect how we feel.
+Recent psychology research suggests that the songs we connect with most might not only reflect how we feel.
 They could also shape how we experience relationships, especially for those with particular attachment styles.

 Understanding this connection can help us appreciate Taylor's work even more deeply, while also supporting personal growth in how we navigate relationships.